Sterling Ridge

 James Sterling Ridge, Sr. (October 29, 1936 – April 18, 2012) was an American politician.

 Biography

-Born in Alexandria, Louisiana, Ridge graduated from Glendale High School in Glendale, Arizona, Phoenix Community College, and Arizona State University.
+Born in Alexandria, Louisiana, Ridge graduated from Glendale High School in Glendale, Arizona, Phoenix College, and Arizona State College.
 He was a newspaper reporter for the Arizona Republic and the Phoenix Gazette.
-He served in the Arizona House of Representatives from the 17th District from 1982 to 1988 and was a Republican.
+He served in the Arizona House of Representatives from the 17th district from 1982 to 1988 and was a Republican.
 Ridge also served on the Glendale City Council and was mayor.
 He died in Glendale.